 In 2013 I left a Google Venture's backed startup to freelance full-time.
 This leap of faith led me to co-found a web design studio, which my partner and I built to a team of 5 people and ran for 4 years.

 Today, I'm a freelancer and independent product creator.
 I enjoy collaborating with founders and small teams to build the initial versions of their software products, with a strong focus on simplicity and user-friendliness.

-I have worked with Luke for 3 years.
+I've worked with Luke for five years.
 He built our web application and has helped us maintain and build upon it.
-I can't say enough good things about him - he is a talented developer who can turn your idea into an end product that works for the consumer and hits your business goals.
-He delivers on time, on budget and helps you think through the best way to get things done.
-Five stars.
+I can't say enough good things about him.
+He is a talented developer who can turn your idea into an end product that works for the consumer and hits your business goals.

 My biggest concern when working with developers is that the integrity of my design work will break down.
 But unlike most developers, Luke has an eye for design and usability.
 Working with him is like working with a partner rather than an order taker.
 He’s also very transparent with his process, so it’s easy to trust him to do a good job and deliver on time.